dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The `verified_person_data` claim consists of the following sub-elements:

-* `verification`: This element contains all data about the verification process.
+* `verification`: REQUIRED.
+Object that contains all data about the verification process.
-* `claims`: This element is the container for the verified user claims.
+* `claims`: REQUIRED.
+Object that is the container for the verified user claims.

 ## verification Element {#verification}